 Personal Tutors and Learning Coaches are here to help you keep on track once you start your course.
-Personal Tutors help you if you are studying at Entry Level or Level 1 and you will meet them regularly.
-Learning Coaches are available for support if you are completing a Level 2 or 3 Course or an apprenticeship.
+Personal Tutors help you if you are studying at Entry Level and you will meet them regularly.
+Learning Coaches are available for support if you are completing a Level 2 or 3 course or an apprenticeship.

-Additional Learning Support (ALS) offers extra assistance, help and advice if you have particular needs which affect your ability to study, make progress or access College.
-We offer in class support, including Learning Support Assistants (LSAs) and Communication Support Workers (CSWs), as well as one-to-one sessions, small group work, adapted materials, and assistance with mobility.
-We also provide assistive technology which includes adapted keyboards, specialised software and a range of laptops.
+Additional Learning Support (ALS) offers extra assistance, help, and advice if you have particular needs that affect your ability to study, make progress, or access College.
+We offer in-class support, including Learning Support Assistants (LSAs) and Communication Support Workers (CSWs), as well as one-to-one sessions, small group work, adapted materials, and assistance with mobility.
+We also provide assistive technology which includes adapted keyboards, specialised software, and a range of laptops.

-To discuss your support needs or for further information on the support mentioned abover, contact our Head of Learning Support, Lucy Veall on firstname.lastname@example.org or call on 01274 327260.
+To discuss your support needs or for further information on the support mentioned above, contact our Head of Learning Support, Lucy Smith on firstname.lastname@example.org or call on 01274 327260.

 We are committed to giving children and young people with Special Educational Needs and Disabilities (SEND) and their parents or carers information about what activities and support is available in the area where you live.
 We want to make it easier to find out what you need to know when you need to know it, showing you the nearest and most suitable services and encouraging you to give feedback, raise concerns or make a comment or complaint.